pxsty0/pxserv.docs/en/arduino-library.md

 Before using this example, make sure the following libraries are installed in the Arduino IDE:

-- **WiFi.h**: To establish a Wi-Fi connection.
 - **PxServ.h**: To communicate with the PxServ API.

 ## Connection Settings

-You need to enter your Wi-Fi connection details and PxServ API key in the following fields:
+You need to enter the Wi-Fi connection information and your PxServ API key in the required fields in the code under the usage heading.

+## Usage

+In the following example code, the database operations using the PxServ API are explained step by step with comments; the functionality of each operation and how it works is described within the code.

 ```cpp
 #include <PxServ.h>